Last updated: 5th February 2022

 In Jerry Springer style our final thoughts – We think Gibraltar is like a more upmarket Benidorm – full of wealthy expats enjoyed their pints and paella.
-There’s plenty of tea and old-fashioned English food.
-Gibraltar feels familiar, we really liked it – a little slice of Britain in the sunshine plus it’s easy to see in a day.
+There’s plenty of tea and old-fashioned English food, so Gibraltar feels familiar, we really liked it – a little slice of Britain in the sunshine plus it’s easy to see in a day.
 The only issue we experienced was the lengthy delays driving back to Spain, the Spanish customs queue can be very long and must be a constant source of frustration for Spaniards who work in Gib who have to do this daily.

 Phil and Garth’s Top 5 Gibraltar Tips